-- Identify/use the nouns (e.g., plane, people) that indicate the subject of the illustrations and text. - Identify/use the verbs (e.g., goes, getting) that indicate the action that the illustrations and the text depict. - Use sentence structures to describe the relationship between illustrations and text (e.g., Here is a ; it is ; the picture shows and the words say).
+- Identify/use the nouns (e.g., road/it) that indicate the subject of the illustrations and text. - Identify/use the verbs (e.g., dig) that indicate the action that the illustrations and the text convey. - Use sentence structures to describe the relationship between illustrations and text (e.g., Here is/are ; they are ).

-Barton, B. (1998).
-Planes.
+Barton, B. (1997).
+Machines at work.
 New York: HarperFestival.